aardappel/lobster/lobster/docs/source/philosophy.md

 across function definitions.

-If that sounds complicated, it is certainly hard to get right, though it was helped by the fanastic paper *The Implementation of Generators and Goal-Directed-Evaluation in Icon* by Janalee O'Bagy whose implementation technique I followed closely.
+If that sounds complicated, it is certainly hard to get right, though it was helped by the fantastic paper *The Implementation of Generators and Goal-Directed-Evaluation in Icon* by Janalee O'Bagy whose implementation technique I followed closely.